Atlanta Excessive Speed Collision Attorneys

 When you're behind the wheel, you rely on other drivers to use reasonable care to avoid collisions.
 Drivers who speed, however, neglect this responsibility, putting themselves and others on the roads in danger of a crash.

 Speeding accidents often cause serious injuries.
 The force of an impact in a speed-related crash is often high, because as speed increases, so does the force with which the speeding vehicle will hit another vehicle, object, or person.
 Higher force means more serious crashes, which result in more serious or even deadly injuries.
 If you've been injured in a speeding accident, please don't hesitate to contact an Atlanta speeding car accident lawyer at Grant Law Office to learn more about your legal rights.
-To learn more about your legal rights and options, please call (404) 995-3955.
+To learn more about your legal rights and options, please call (866) 249-5513 or (404) 995-3955.

 Georgia's legal code includes a law called the "statute of limitations."
 This law limits the time you have after an injury to file a lawsuit in court seeking compensation from the party that injured you.
 For a personal injury claim, the time window to file your claim is two years.

 When this two-year "window" opens depends on the facts of your specific case.
 Often, it begins on the date of the accident and ends two calendar years later.
 Since many factors can affect how the two years is counted, however, you should speak to a qualified lawyer who can help you determine when the time limit expires and file any claims you have before that deadline.

 The driving behavior we call "speeding" can be broken down into two types: exceeding the posted speed limit and driving too fast for conditions.
 The two types may occur individually or together, and each greatly increases the risk of a crash.